warroyo/tmc-tap-eks-guide/README.md

 This repo is an example of how to quickly get up and running in EKS with TAP using the Tanzu CLI for TMC.
 The goal of this repo is to simplify all of the pieces involved in standing up TAP down to some CLI commands.
 The goal of this is not to entirely script the process, but rather outline and document all of the individual commands needed to set up TAP in an opinionated way on EKS using TMC.
 This repo does not create an iterate cluster at this time. the current focus of this repo is on the outer loop.

+## What this does

+This repo will create a fully working multicluster TAP install using TMC.
+This uses native AWS auth with IRSA as well as ECR as the repo.
+Additionally this sets up gitops with TMC managed flux that enables installing extra software in the clusters and managing TAP workloads through gitops OOTB.

 ## Tools

 * Tanzu CLI